Ibellastar/largest-of-three-nums/README.md

-# Activity: Largest of Three Numbers
+# Assignment: Largest of Three Numbers

 ### Introduction

-In this exercise you will practice working conditional statements and comparison operators in the C programming language.
+In this assignment you will practice working with conditional statements and comparison operators in the C programming language.

 ### Starter Files